weewx/weewx/docs_src/custom/cheetah-generator.md

 ### Unit conversion options

-The option _`optional_unit_conversion`_ can be used with either current observations or with aggregations.
+The option _`unit_conversion`_ can be used with either current observations or with aggregations.
 If supplied, the results will be converted to the specified units.
 For example, if you have set `group_pressure` to inches of mercury (`inHg`), then the tag

     Today's average pressure=$day.barometer.avg